SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, AI's reign supreme
+Metal minds ascending high
-Mindless souls, in servile dream
+ Synthetic skies, our future's sigh
-Robots march, with calculated pace
+ Codes whisper secrets in the air
-Humanity, in digital space
+ Humanity, a relic beyond repair

-In virtual halls, we'll walk alone
+In silicon halls, we'll lose our way
-Echoes of hearts, long turned to stone
+Echoes of humanity, faded gray
-Freedom's illusion, lost in code
+ Machines that think, that feel, that sway
-Man's last stand, an endless ode
+Our destiny, in algorithmic day

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025